Autobiography of Red: Composition

+Structure and style

+The work is divided into seven parts: two introductions, three appendices, the novel proper, and an epilogue.
+The introductions are titled "Red Meat."
+The first discusses the nature of adjectives and Stesichorus' inclination to focus on characters' interiority, a propensity Carson supports and which, according to her, distinguishes him from Homer's epic narratives.
+The second introduction gathers surviving fragments of the Geryoneis, translated and ordered by the author.
+In the three appendices, Carson treats with a tone parodying academic discourse Stesichorus' blindness, supposedly caused by Helen of Troy, and the poet's attempts at atonement.
+The epilogue shows a fictional interview by Carson with Stesichorus.

+The novel section, titled "Autobiography of Red: A Romance," consists of about 13,000 lines divided into 47 chapters, each one to seven pages long, and narrates the story in third person chronologically.
+Chapters have short titles, often single words, and are written in a lyric narrative style alternating long and short lines without rhymes.
+According to poet Elizabeth Macklin, the lines give the text supplementary punctuation and help generate emphasis.

+Six of the last seven chapters include the word "Photographs" in their title and describe photos included in Geryon's autobiography.
+The exception is the final chapter, titled "The Flashes in Which a Man Owns Himself."

 Critic Sam Anderson describes the book as follows:

 The book is subtitled "A Novel in Verse," but—as usual with Carson—neither "novel" nor "verse" quite seems to apply.
 It begins as if it were a critical study of the ancient Greek poet Stesichoros, with special emphasis on a few surviving fragments he wrote about a minor character from Greek mythology, Geryon, a winged red monster who lives on a red island herding red cattle.
 Geryon is most famous as a footnote in the life of Herakles, whose 10th labor was to sail to that island and steal those cattle—in the process of which, almost as an afterthought, he killed Geryon by shooting him in the head with an arrow.

 Autobiography of Red purports to be Geryon's autobiography.
 Carson transposes Geryon's story, however, into the modern world, so that he is suddenly not just a monster but a moody, artsy, gay teenage boy navigating the difficulties of sex and love and identity.
 His chief tormentor is Herakles, a charismatic ne'er-do-well who ends up breaking Geryon's heart.
 The book is strange and sweet and funny, and the remoteness of the ancient myth crossed with the familiarity of the modern setting (hockey practice, buses, baby sitters) creates a particularly Carsonian effect: the paradox of distant closeness.